 “They say when trouble comes close ranks, and so the white people did.
 But we were not in their ranks.”

 Later Antoinette reveals her mother “still rode about every morning, not caring that the black people stood about in groups to jeer at her, especially after her riding clothes grew shabby (they notice clothes, they know about money)”.

 Form and themes

-Rhys’s writing in Wide Sargasso Sea is ahead of its time – structurally, textually, right down to its creative vision.
-It stands cheek-to-cheek with much later ‘feminist’ re-visionings such as The Handmaid’s Tale and The Bloody Chamber.
+Rhys’s writing in Wide Sargasso Sea feels ahead of its time; it stands alongside much later feminist reclamations such as The Handmaid’s Tale and The Bloody Chamber.

 Equally timeless is Rhys’s fluttering narrative, a wild stream of consciousness that suggests the text itself is on the edge of madness.

-If Wide Sargasso Sea aims to even the score for Mrs Rochester, it has few victories to speak of.
+Still, if Wide Sargasso Sea aims to even the score for Mrs Rochester it has few victories to speak of.

 Similarly, Antoinette and her husband bind to each other, first in marriage and then in delusion and cruelty.
 Themes which appear in Jane Eyre – madness, the unfairness of social existence – are inflated here by racial fetishisation and fears of black magic.

 Rhys’s ‘Mr Rochester’ thinks he’s been tricked into an unequal marriage (but says this even as he pockets his wife’s property).
 He fixates on her madness, and speculates on zombies.